 It's always important to think critically about any finding - don't assume that whatever bioinformatic tools you are using are perfect.
 Or that you have used them perfectly.

 Indexing a Reference Genome

 Before we can start aligning reads to a reference genome, the genome sequence needs to be indexed.
-This means sorting the genome into easily searched chunks.
+This means sorting the genome into easily searched chunks, a bit like an index in a book.